 Issuing Authority Personnel Title: Registrador (Registrar).

 Registration Criteria: Births must be registered at the corresponding Civil Registry, according to the place of birth.
 When a child is born in a healthcare facility (at present almost all births take place at a healthcare facility), the declaration regarding the birth of the child to the designated authority of the facility, must be made within 72 hours of the birth, and is usually made by the mother, father, or both.
 If the declaration is made by another person, in case the parents cannot make it, it must be made within 30 days of the birth.
-The declaration consists of the personal data of the parents, date and place of birth of the newborn child, corresponding registry information, gender of the child, name and surname, etc.
+The declaration consists of the personal data of the parents, date and place of birth of the newborn child, corresponding registry information, sex of the child, name and surname, etc.

-Certified Copies Available: Certified copies are available.
+Certified Copies: Certified copies are available.

 Alternate Documents: There are no alternate documents.